smec-ethz/xpektra/docs/extensibility.md

         pass # Your implementation here
 ```

-### Example 3: Implementing a New Solver Strategy
+!!! example "Implementing a New Solver Strategy"

     **Goal:** You aren't satisfied with the basic fixed-point or Newton-Krylov solvers and want to use `Anderson Acceleration` to solve the root-finding problem $R(\varepsilon) = 0$.

     **How:** `xpektra` provides the residual calculation as a self-contained, JIT-able object (like the `Residual` class in the DBFFT example).
 You don't need to change any `xpektra` class.
 You simply write your own solver function that accepts this `Residual` object as an argument.

 ```python
 import jax